Business/Career Tech

 Productivity Tools for Remote Work: Where to Find Them

-Note that many of these productivity tools are existing extensions in your web browser; you only need to search, locate and add them (or switch them on).
-Or otherwise you can download them onto your device from the Microsoft, Google or Apple App stores if you wish.
+Note that many of these productivity tools are existing extensions in your web browser.
+You only need to search, locate and add them (or switch them on).
+Or otherwise, you can download them onto your device from the Microsoft, Google or Apple app stores (if you wish).
 In some cases, you can access or download them directly from the product vendor’s site.

 On a Final Note: Check These Other Productivity tools for Remote Work